idrori/mathQ/code/README.md

 4. In a terminal, run `python3 code/few-shot.py`.

 This step takes the labels given to each generated program and performs few-shot learning for each prompt by providing (question, code) examples to Codex.
 We create the new prompt with the examples and generate a new program.
-Also, few-shot learning performed with GPT-3 combined with the chain of thought (CoT) string "Let's think step by step.".
+Also, few-shot learning performed with GPT-3 combined prompted by a chain of thought (CoT) string.

 5. Repeat step 3 but for the programs and responses generated via few-shot learning.